 Operator: Select a logic statement from the second dropdown.

-Value: Select or Enter a value from the third dropdown.
-(Note: the Value field is Case-Sensitive)
+Value: Select or manually enter a value from the third dropdown.
+(Note: If manually entering a value, the Value field is Case-Sensitive)

 If you add multiple filters notice that a Logic bar appears where you can add logic to your filters if required.